postgresml/postgresml/pgml-docs/docs/user_guides/predictions/deployments.md

 The default behavior allows any algorithm to qualify, but deployment candidates can be further restricted to a specific algorithm by passing the `algorithm`.

-!!! note
-    Deployed models are cached at the session level to improve prediction times.
-Active sessions will not see deploys until they reconnect.

 === "SQL"

 	```sql linenums="1"